-What do a chef, a writer, a psychoanalyst, a composer, a social activist, a general, a scientist, and a photojournalist have in common?
+What do a chef, a writer, a psychoanalyst, a composer, a social activist, a general, a chemist, a photojournalist, a newspaper columnist, and an astronomer have in common?
 Each is the subject of one of our favorite shows about real people.

 (in chronological order by production)